Legal obligations for online businesses

 To protect your IP:

 - identify your business IP—this can be anything unique to your business, including your business name, concept, processes and branding.
-If you have hired contractors to help you design your website or work on your branding, it's essential to obtain written evidence that you own the IP rights to that work
+If you hire contractors to design your website or branding, it's essential to obtain written evidence that you own the IP rights to that work

 - understand the different types of IP